 In addition, to fund the cash portion of the consideration paid for our acquisition of Cogent in April 2015, we borrowed \$45.0 million from our bank lender through two bank term loan facilities, each in an original principal amount of \$22.5 million.
 One term loan was paid in full prior to its maturity on April 30, 2016 and the other loan facility is payable in four equal semi-annual installments beginning on October 31, 2016.
+The first installment of \$5.6 million due in October 2016 was paid in August 2016.
 The bank term loan facilities may be prepaid without penalty but amounts prepaid may not be reborrowed.
-As of June 30, 2016, we had \$22.5 million outstanding related to the term loan facility with a final maturity in April 2018.
-On August 4, 2016, we repaid the installment due on October 31, 2016 of \$5.6 million.
+As of September 30, 2016, we had \$16.9 million outstanding related to the term loan facility with the next installments due on April 30, 2017 and October 31, 2017 and with a final maturity on April 30, 2018.

 The interest rate applicable to the facility that matured in April 2016 was equal to the Prime Rate plus three-quarters of one percent (0.75%) per annum.
 The interest rate generally applicable to the bank term loan facility maturing in April 2018 is equal to the Prime rate plus one and one-quarter percent (1.25%) per annum and will be reduced to the Prime Rate plus three-quarters of one percent (0.75%) per annum when the amount outstanding on such bank term loan facility is \$7.5 million or less.
-The interest rate applicable to each of the bank term loan facilities will never be less than four percent (4.00%) per annum.
+The interest rate applicable to each of the bank term loan facilities can never be less than four percent (4.00%) per annum.

 Both the revolving bank loan facility and the bank term loan facilities are secured by any cash distributed in respect of the Company's investment in the U.S. based merchant banking fund, cash distributions from G&Co and GCI, and advisory fees receivable of G&Co.
 In addition, the incurrence of additional indebtedness requires the prior approval of our lender.
 Further, the Company is required to comply with certain financial and liquidity covenants on a quarterly basis.
-At June 30, 2016, we were compliant with all loan covenants and we expect to continue to be compliant with all loan covenants in future periods.
+At September 30, 2016, we were compliant with all loan covenants and we expect to continue to be compliant with all loan covenants in future periods.

 As additional contingent consideration for the purchase of Cogent, we agreed to pay \$18.9 million in cash and issue 334,048 shares of our common stock in the future if the Earnout is achieved.
 The cash payment and the issuance of common shares will be made if Greenhill Cogent achieves a revenue target of \$80.0 million during either the two-year period ending on the second anniversary of the closing (April 1, 2017) or the two year period ending on the fourth anniversary of the closing (April 1, 2019).
 If the revenue target is achieved, the contingent consideration will be paid on the second or fourth anniversary date of the closing, as applicable.
 If the revenue target is achieved during both Earnout periods, only one payment will be made at the end of the first Earnout period.
-If the revenue target is not achieved during either of the two year Earnout periods, a payment will not be made.
+If the revenue target is not achieved during either of the two-year Earnout periods, a payment will not be made.
+In the event the Earnout is achieved we expect the cash payment will be funded through either cash generated from operations, additional borrowings from the revolving bank loan facility, or additional bank term borrowing.
 Due to the uncertainty of future market conditions, we are not currently able to determine with certainty whether or not the revenue target for the period ending on the second anniversary of the Acquisition will be achieved.